decaporg/decap-cms/website/content/docs/deploy-preview-links.md

 Deploy preview links point to the site root by default, but you'll probably want them to point to the specific piece of content that the content editor is viewing.
-You can do this by providing a `preview_path` string template for each collection, or for inidividual files in a files collection.
+You can do this by providing a `preview_path` string template for each collection, or for individual files in a files collection.

 Let's say we have a `blog` collection that stores content in our repo under `content/blog`.
 The path to a post in your repo may look like `content/blog/2018-01-new-post.md`, but the path to that post